Bertha Tapper: Biography

-She emigrated to America in 1881.
-She taught and performed, both as a piano soloist and as an accompanist with the Kneisel Quartet and other musicians.
+Tapper emigrated to America in 1881.
+She taught and performed, both as a piano soloist and as an accompanist, and with the Kneisel Quartet and other musicians.
 She taught piano at the New England Conservatory from 1889 to 1897, and at the Institute of Musical Art (which became the Juilliard School) from 1905 to 1910.
 Her students included Abram Chasins, Lev Ornstein, and Kay Swift.
 She often hosted her students at her summer home in Blue Hill, Maine.

-Although she is sometimes described as a composer, Tapper is best known for her editions of Grieg’s piano works published by Oliver Ditson.
+Although Tapper was a composer, she is best known for her editions of Grieg’s piano works published by Oliver Ditson.
 Ditson’s ad in a 1910 Boston Symphony program for Grieg’s Piano Lyrics and Shorter Compositions edited by Tapper noted that “The editor is in sympathy with the composer's genius and has performed her task with care for details and insight into the characteristic idiom which makes Grieg's music almost synonymous with Norwegian composition.”